quickfeed/quickfeed/doc/deploy.md

 | `dev`           | Run development server with self-signed certificates |             |
 | `new`           | Create a new QuickFeed App                           |             |

-### Running server in development mode
+### Running Server on a Privileged Port

 It is possible to run server in development mode on different ports by setting the `http.addr` flag.
-By default the server will start on `:443`.
-If quickfeed binary has no access to the port `:443` in your system, you can allow it by running
+However, by default the server will run on port `:443`.
+If the quickfeed binary cannot access port `:443` on your Linux system, you can enable it by running:

 ```sh
 sudo setcap CAP_NET_BIND_SERVICE=+eip /path/to/binary/quickfeed